Joan Derryberry Art Gallery, Tennessee Technological University, Cookeville, 2009

 Why did Andrew Jackson want the Southern Civilized Tribes removed?
 In 1829, gold was discovered in Northern Georgia on Cherokee homelands, becoming the first significant gold rush in those United States.
 The Georgia legislature, in collusion with the Federal Government (President Jackson was a land speculator and had his own assets in the area), began to plan the Cherokee removal almost immediately after the discovery.
 In an October 1829 letter of instruction, President Jackson encouraged the Indians to move beyond the Mississippi where they would have “land of their own, which they shall possess as grass grows or water runs … and I never speak with forked tongue.”

 When Sequoyah created a written language for the Cherokee Nation, he realized he was inventing a form of symbols that he called talking leaves.
 He felt that white man’s words dried up and blew away like leaves when their words no longer suited them.
-During the fall and winter of 1838 and 1839, the Cherokee were forcibly moved west by the United States government.
+During the fall and winter of 1838 and 1839, the Cherokee were forcibly moved west, out of the United States by the federal government.
 Approximately 4,000 Cherokee died on this forced march, which became known as the Nunna dual Tsuny — the Trail where they Cried.